 The Mexican Regulations do not establish the possibility of patent life term extensions.
-However, it is important to mention that the North American Free Trade Agreement (NAFTA) establishes the possibility, but not an obligation, of patent life term extensions when the Health Authority delays the process to obtain a marketing authorisation for a patented product.
-But Mexico has not adopted the patent life term extensions in its domestic law.
+However, it is important to mention that NAFTA establishes the possibility, but not an obligation, of patent life term extensions when the Health Authority delays the process to obtain a marketing authorisation for a patented product.
+But Mexico has not adopted the patent life term extensions in its domestic Law.

-The IMPI does not allow an extension on patent terms, as said term extensions are not provided in the Patent Law per se; please be advised that our law firm has achieved corrections gaining more time in the expiration date of patents through legal proceedings only for pipeline patents, granted in accordance with Transitory Article 12 of the Mexican Law for the Promotion and Protection of Industrial Property enacted back in June 1991.
+The IMPI does not allow an extension on patent terms, as said term extensions are not provided in the Patent Law per se; please be advised that our law firm has achieved corrections gaining more time in the expiration date of patents through legal proceedings only for pipeline patents, granted in accordance with Transitory Article 12 of the Mexican Law for the Promotion and Protection of Industrial Property Law, enacted back in June 1991.